survivejs/react-book/manuscript/02_developing_with_webpack.md

   module: {
     loaders: [
       {
+        // test expects a RegExp!
+Note the slashes!
         test: /\.css$/,
         loaders: ['style', 'css'],
         // include accepts either a path or an array of paths